 Some examples of Advertising items specific to authors are:

-- Ads – the design, creation, and placement or media fees of print (newspaper or magazine), TV, or Internet advertising.
+- Ads: The design, creation, and placement or media fees of print (newspaper or magazine), TV, or Internet advertising.
 This includes pay-per-click fees, or paid placement in a catalog related to your book (for example, having your book listed in Ingram or Baker and Taylor's book wholesaler catalogs or listing).

-- Flyers, brochures, mailers, business cards — for your public appearances, like readings or book signings at a book festival.
+- Flyers, brochures, mailers, business cards: For your public appearances, like readings or book signings at a book festival.
 You can deduct the cost of design, printing, and distribution.

-- Signage (for example, to announce your book signing) and display costs.
+- Signage: For example, to announce your book signing, and display costs.
 This could include banners, posters—even a billboard if you had the budget for it!

-Author Tax Tip: If you are a self-published author who paid an all-inclusive fee to publish and promote your book, make sure you check to see if promotional items are included in your package.
+If you are a self-published author who paid an all-inclusive fee to publish and promote your book, make sure you check to see if promotional items are included in your package.
 Depending on your tax status, you may be able to break out the cost of these advertising fees to include them in your Schedule C deductions.

-Note: The general information included in this article is not to be used avoid any tax penalties that might be levied by the IRS (see the Treasury Circular 230 regulation for the specific provision).
+For specific IRS resources regarding the subjects mentioned in this article, refer to IRS Publication 334 (2012), Tax Guide for Small Business.
+The general information included in this article is not to be used to avoid tax penalties that might be levied by the IRS (see the Treasury Circular 230 regulation for the specific provision).